Heavy Russian barrage on Ukraine, no water for most of Kyiv - KESQ

 In the eastern city of Kharkiv, two strikes hit critical infrastructure facilities, according to authorities, and the subway ceased operating.

 Critical infrastructure sites were also hit in the Cherkasy region southeast of Kyiv.
-In the Kirovohrad region of central Ukraine, the energy facility was hit, according to local authorities.
-In Vinnytsia, a missile that was shot down landed on civilian buildings, resulting in damage but no casualties, according to regional Gov. Serhii Borzov.
+In the Kirovohrad region of central Ukraine, an energy facility was hit, according to local authorities.
+In Vinnytsia, remnants of a missile that was shot down landed on civilian buildings, resulting in damage but no casualties, according to regional Gov. Serhii Borzov.

-Some parts of Ukrainian railways were also cut off from power, the Ukrainian Railways reported.
+Power was cut to parts of Ukraine’s train network, the Ukrainian Railways reported.

-The attack comes two days after Russia accused Ukraine of a drone attack against Russia’s Black Sea Fleet off the coast of the annexed Crimean Peninsula.
-Ukraine has denied the attack, saying that Russia mishandled its own weapons, but Moscow still announced halting its participation in a U.N. and Turkey-brokered deal to allow safe passage of ships carrying grain from Ukraine.
+The attacks come two days after Russia accused Ukraine of a drone strike against Russia’s Black Sea Fleet off the Russia-annexed Crimean Peninsula.
+Ukraine has denied the attack, saying that Russia mishandled its own weapons, but Moscow still announced it was retaliating by halting its participation in a U.N. and Turkey-brokered deal to allow safe passage of ships carrying grain from Ukraine.

 Turkish President Recep Tayyip Erdogan said his country was determined to press forward with the grain deal, which has allowed more than 9 million tons of grain to be exported from Ukraine.

-Turkish Defense Minister Hulusi Akar said he would speak by phone with Russian counterpart Sergei Shoigu later Monday to ensure the deal remains in effect.
+Turkish Defense Minister Hulusi Akar said he would speak with Russian counterpart Sergei Shoigu to revive the deal.

 “The suspension of the agreement affects all humanity.
 We remind the parties concerned to reconsider their decisions,” Akar said.
 “Those in need were already urgently awaiting the grains.
 The situation will only get worse.”

-It’s the second time this month that Russia unleashed a massive barrage of strikes on Ukrainian infrastructure.
+Monday’s strikes were the second time this month that Russia unleashed massive attacks on Ukrainian infrastructure.
 On Oct.
-10, a similar attack rocked the war-torn country following an explosion on the Kerch Bridge linking annexed Crimea to mainland Russia — an incident Moscow blamed on Kyiv.
+10, a similar attack rocked the war-torn country following an explosion on the Kerch Bridge linking Crimea to mainland Russia — an incident Moscow blamed on Kyiv.

 Ukrainian Foreign Minister Dmytro Kuleba said there was no justification for Russia launching missiles meant to inflict so much suffering on civilians.